agranlund/atarisound/src/jamplugins/opl_isa/README.md

-# opl_isa.mxp : VGM OPL2/3 plugin for Jam
+# opl_isa.jam : VGM OPL2/3 plugin for Jam

 For Atari with ISA bus and OPL2/3 card.
 OPL card is assumed to be located on port $388